basepeak/roundcube_caldav/OIDC_SETUP.md

 ## Cookie Detection

+### Default Cookie Names

-The plugin looks for these Nextcloud cookies:
+The plugin looks for these Nextcloud cookies by default:

 - `nc_token` - Authentication token
 - `nc_username` - Your username
 - `nc_session_id` - Session identifier

+### Custom Cookie Names

+If your Nextcloud installation uses different cookie names, you can configure them in the `nextcloud_cookies` array.
+The plugin will automatically use your custom cookie names for authentication.

 ## Troubleshooting